INCEXCL

 The building regulations state that, the width and length of a landing which constitutes part of the floor area must be at least equal to the smallest width of the narrowest flight of the staircase.

-So, in the example above, because the width of the staircase is 750mm, the space at the top and bottom of the stairs must be a minimum of 750mm as well.
+So, in the example below, because the width of the staircase is 750mm, the space at the top and bottom of the stairs must be a minimum of 750mm as well.

 The building regulations that apply to domestic stairs state that, the position of the top of the handrail should be between 900mm and 1000mm from the pitch line or floor.

-The building regulations state that, handrail must be provided at the sides of flights where there is a drop of more than 600mm.
+The building regulations state that the handrail must be provided at the sides of flights where there is a drop of more than 600mm.

-This means that, on most staircases, the maximum number of steps you can have without a handrail is two, an example of this would be as shown to the left.
+This means that on most staircases, the maximum number of steps you can have without a handrail is two.
+An example of this would be as shown to the right.

-The building regulations state that, a 100mm sphere should not be able to pass through any opening in the balustrade, as such, the maximum gap between the spindles should not be any greater than 99mm, as shown on the diagram to the right.
+The building regulations state that a 100mm sphere should not be able to pass through any opening in the balustrade.
+As such, the maximum gap between the spindles should not be any greater than 99mm, as shown on the diagram to the left.

 Horizontal Rails:

-The building regulations forbid the use of what are commonly referred to as ranch rails, this was a popular style of balustrade and is often favored due to being cheap and easy to install, although they’re not directly forbidden, the building regulations state that in a building where children under five years of age have access, then guarding that can be climbed must not be used, an example of this is shown below;
+The building regulations forbid the use of what are commonly referred to as ranch rails.
+This was a popular style of balustrade and is often favoured due to being cheap and easy to install.
+Although they’re not directly forbidden, the building regulations state that in a building where children under five years of age have access, then guarding that can be climbed must not be used.
+An example of this is shown on the left.

 Nosing is the area of the tread that overhangs the riser, as shown in the diagram to the right.